forestgrape/coronavirus/index.md

     * Ventilate the toilet after shit

 * Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
 Hygiene is important because:
-    * transmission pathways of Covid-19 are still unclear.
+    * Transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
     * Large numbers of coronaviruses can be in the shit (besides many other pathogens).
 This even when the respiratory infection is over.
 Wash hands well with a lot of soap and ventilate the toilet.
-    * it is known that other pathogens are transmitted through fomites.
+    * Many other pathogens are transmitted through fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).